-Medical Imaging students may repeat a Bellin College course in which they obtained a grade of C or better for the purpose of grade betterment.
+Students may repeat a Bellin College course in which they obtained a grade of C or better for the purpose of grade betterment.
 The repeated course grade is recorded on the transcripts and is the only grade calculated into the GPA.